CharlieChenEC/sonic-utilities/doc/Command-Reference.md

     }
 }
 ```
   * access-list-entries-config: Access List Entries (ACE) config.
-* sequence-id: The sequence id determines the order in which ACL entries are applied.
+    * **sequence-id**: The sequence id determines the order in which ACL entries are applied.
 The sequence id must be unique for each entry in an ACL set.
 Target devices should apply the ACL entry rules in ascending order determined by sequence id (low to high), rather than the relying only on order in the list.
 Minimum: 0.
 Maximum: 9998.
 For example: "sequence-id": 1.
   * ip-protocol-fields-common-config: IP protocol fields common to IPv4 and IPv6.
-  * source-ip-address: The source IP address of packet.
+    * **source-ip-address**: The source IP address of packet.
 Valid value are :

       The string of IPv4 prefix (e.g. "192.168.1.1/32").

       The string of IPv6 prefix (e.g. "2001::db:1/128").
   * transport-fields-config: Configuration data of transport-layer packet fields.
-    tcp_flags: List of TCP flags to match.
+    * **tcp_flags**: List of TCP flags to match.
 Valid values are :
-    - "TCP_FIN": TCP FIN flag.
+      - **"TCP_FIN"**: TCP FIN flag.
-    - "TCP_SYN": TCP SYN flag.
+      - **"TCP_SYN"**: TCP SYN flag.
-    - "TCP_RST": TCP RST flag.
+      - **"TCP_RST"**: TCP RST flag.
-    - "TCP_PSH": TCP PSH flag.
+      - **"TCP_PSH"**: TCP PSH flag.
-    - "TCP_ACK": TCP ACK flag.
+      - **"TCP_ACK"**: TCP ACK flag.
-    - "TCP_URG": TCP URG flag.
+      - **"TCP_URG"**: TCP URG flag.

-    For example: `"tcp_flags": ["TCP_FIN", "TCP_SYN"]`.
+    For example: "tcp_flags": ["TCP_FIN", "TCP_SYN"].

 * action-config: Config of action type.
-  * forwarding-action: Specifies the forwarding action.
+  * **forwarding-action**: Specifies the forwarding action.
 One forwarding actionmust be specified for each ACL entry.
 One of :
-    - "ACCEPT": Accept the packet.
+    - **"ACCEPT"**: Accept the packet.
-    - "DROP" or "REJECT": Drop packet without sending any ICMP error message.
+    - **"DROP"** or **"REJECT"**: Drop packet without sending any ICMP error message.

-  For example: `"forwarding-action": "ACCEPT"`.
+    For example: "forwarding-action": "ACCEPT".

 The following show as an example, a JSON file named snmp_service_rules.json specify an ACL rule in table SNMP_ACL.
 The SNMP packet with SIP=3.3.3.3 will be accepted in iptables.